collector-bank/azure-webjobs-extensions-eventstore/README.md

 ## Getting Started

-When creating the Jobhost use the following extension method to
+When creating the Jobhost use the following extension method to bind the triggers.

 ```c#
 config.UseEventStore(new EventStoreConfig